mengledowl/blog-graphql-api/tutorial.md

 end
 ```

-Now we can generate some seed data using the fantastic [Faker gem](https://github.com/stympy/faker) so we have a bunch of blog posts (run this in the rails console or stick it in your `seeds.rb` file and run `rails db:seed`):
+Now we can generate some seed data using the fantastic [Faker gem](https://github.com/stympy/faker) so we have a bunch of blog posts.
+Make sure you add it to your Gemfile and then run this script in the rails console or stick it in your `seeds.rb` file and run `rails db:seed`:

 ```
 100.times { Post.create(title: Faker::Lorem.words(rand(1..8)).join(' '), body: Faker::Lorem.paragraphs) }